zumepro/tultemplate2/theses/dp_en.typ

   Logo of *TUL*
 ])

-The first parameter of the function is the displayed content — in our case, the mentioned `image`.
+The first parameter of the function is the displayed content --- in our case, the mentioned `image`.
 You can then specify various parameters for it; in the example, we define the image width as a percentage.
 The last parameter is `caption`, which lets us set the figure’s (or image’s) caption text.

 If the document type requires it, images will automatically appear in a list at the beginning of the document.
-Typst handles this automatically for you — all you need to do is add images wherever appropriate, and they’ll show up correctly in the **List of Figures**, complete with references and page numbers.
+Typst handles this automatically for you --- all you need to do is add images wherever appropriate, and they’ll show up correctly in the *List of Figures*, complete with references and page numbers.
 Images are also numbered automatically according to the predefined style, similar to chapters.

 == Tables